-If you are a foreign individual without C-permit status working for a Swiss employer, you are generally subject to payroll tax withholding also known as "Quellensteuer" in German or "taxation à la source" in French.
+If you are a foreign individual without C-permit status working for a Swiss employer, you are generally subject to payroll tax withholding 'at source', also known as "Quellensteuer" in German or "taxation à la source" in French.
 The payroll tax withholding is levied by the Swiss employer on a monthly basis and includes federal, cantonal and communal income tax.

-The payroll tax withholding may be your final tax liability unless you are entitled to claim additional deductions such as pillar 3a funds contributions, alimony payments etc. In order to benefit from these deductions, you need to file a request to complete a tax return on a voluntary basis.
+In some cases, the payroll tax withholding may be your final tax liability.
+If you are entitled to claim additional deductions such as pillar 3a funds contributions, alimony payments etc. and you want to benefit from these deductions, you need to file a request to complete a tax return on a voluntary basis.
 In most cantons, this request needs to be submitted no later than end of March of the year following the tax year without the possibility for extension.
 If you opt to file a voluntary tax return in one year you are required to file a tax return in subsequent years as well even if you do not have any tax deductions to claim.

-The first pillar of the Swiss social security and pension system contains the Old Age and Survivors/Disability Insurance (short OASDI) also known as the Swiss state pension.
+The first pillar of the Swiss social security and pension system contains the Old Age and Survivors/Disability Insurance (short OASDI or AHV/AVS) also known as the Swiss state pension.
 The second pillar includes the occupational pension scheme (short BVG/LPP) and the third pillar contains private pension provisions.